FortinetCloudCSE/gcp-ncc-mrr-fortigate/content/04Peer/2_Task1.md

 ---
-title: "Task 1 - Configure Application VPC"
+title: "Task 1 - Configure NCC SPOKE IN Application VPC"
-linkTitle: "Application VPC"
+linkTitle: "Application VPC SPOKE CONFIG"
 chapter: false
 weight: 2
 ---

 ## Configure VPC Peering on Application VPC

 During bootstrap of this environment, a separate project containing an application VPC was configured with an Ubuntu VM.
-For this exercise, we will log into that project and create a VPC peering configuration for our NCC Trust VPC.
+For this exercise, we will log into that project and create a VPC spoke

 1. Log into the Project Containing the application VPC